git-kick/ioBroker.e3dc-rscp/README.md

 ## Developer manual
-This adapter is based on @iobroker/create-adapter v1.31.0 It was developed looking at E3/DC's [sample application](https://s10.e3dc.com/s10/module/download/get.php?id=280) (only accessible after portal login).
+This adapter is based on @iobroker/create-adapter v1.31.0 It was developed looking at E3/DC's [sample application](http://s10.e3dc.com/dokumentation/RscpExample.zip) which is written in C++.

 The sample application package also contains the official tag lists, which are necessary to interpret RSCP frames semantically.